List of former bus stations in Singapore: Hougang South

 Hougang South Bus Interchange was a bus interchange, located in Hougang Street 21, which ceased operations on 15 February 2004.
 The interchange's structure continues to stand pending a major redevelopment of the site, and is currently called Kovan Hub.

 Initially named Hougang Bus Interchange, construction of the interchange commenced in 1981, and it commenced operations in October 1983, with an exhibition held prior to the interchange's opening to get commuters accustomed to it.
 Fitted out with 34 bus bays, the interchange was built to handle additional bus services with the further development of Hougang new town.

 At that time, Hougang comprised just four neighbourhoods, with large tracts to the northwest of Upper Serangoon Road still undeveloped.
 The commercial centre at Hougang Street 21 thus served as a town centre.
 From the 1990s, however, the town was rapidly expanded with five more neighbourhoods constructed, and a new, permanent town centre further north was built.
 As is the case for all other bus interchanges (except the Eunos Bus Interchange) in which they are located in their respective town centres, the Hougang Bus Interchange was to be moved to the new town centre, while the existing facility was then converted to other uses.
 Its bus services were then amended to terminate at either Hougang Central or Punggol.

 When this plan was publicised, it created an uproar amongst the local populace, particularly shopowners in Hougang Street 21.
 With the help of local politicians, their discontentments were made to the relevant authorities, resulting in a delay in the interchange's closure.
 The government was adamant on removing the interchange, however, as it insists it makes little sense to have two bus interchanges in one town, and the opening of the Kovan MRT station on the North East Line will help to continue bringing in the crowds.
 It proceeded to build a new, permanent interchange, known as the Hougang Central Bus Interchange, and renamed the existing interchange as the Hougang South Bus Interchange.

 In the meantime, the vacated facility does occasionally hold atrium exhibitions and for other commercial uses.
 It is now converted into a community space with an open carpark on the former end-on berths.
 It also serves as a transit stop for coaches to and from Malaysia with routes from destinations such as Genting Highlands and Kuala Lumpur.
 Moreover, bus services 112, 113 and 119 still calls at the facility for passengers to alight and disembark there as a bus stop at the former sawtooth berths.
-Service 115 starts its journey from there and Service 53M layovers at the bus stop.
+Services 53M and 115 start their journey from the bus stop.